prideout/coregl-python/README.md

 This is a simple example of using the OpenGL Core Profile (aka "modern" OpenGL) with PyQt, numpy, and PyOpenGL.

-The `demoCanvas` class is a good starting point to explore the demo code.
-It derives from `Canvas` which derives from `QGLWidget`.
+The [DemoCanvas](https://github.com/prideout/coregl-python/blob/master/demoCanvas.py) class is a good starting point to explore the demo code.
+It derives from [Canvas](https://github.com/prideout/coregl-python/blob/master/canvas.py) which derives from `QGLWidget`.

 I've provided `translation`, `look_at`, and `projection` functions in [utility.py](https://github.com/prideout/coregl-python/blob/master/utility.py).
 For a more thorough set of affine transformations wih numpy, take a look at some code from Christoph Gohlke: